 And today, we need to pray for those families, for the families who have lost loved ones, for the families with members sick with the virus, for those struggling to recover from the virus, and for our safety from the menacing virus which is generating a tremendous amount of stress in people everywhere.

 |Although we posted this same photo on the March 30th post here, we wanted to post it again, offering thanks and gratitude to the lovely staff who kindly and graciously attend to our needs every day at the Courtyard by Marriott Mumbai International Airport.
 We couldn’t be made to feel more welcome, especially with so few of us here with a staff that far exceeds the number of guests.
 This staff has sacrificed time and safety in their own homes with their own families to continue working and sleeping here to provide exemplary service and security for all of us.|

 None of us are exempt from feeling the brunt of this pandemic in one way or another.
 Our prayers are with all of you.

-And, while we sit back in relative comfort, safe in the cocoon of this virus-free hotel, we are grateful to be able to have this place to live and the amazing staff in the hotel who daily see to our needs with such fine grace and dignity.
+And, while we sit back in relative comfort, safe in the cocoon of this virus-free hotel, we are grateful to be able to have this place to live and the fantastic staff in the hotel who daily see to our needs with such good grace and dignity.

-We also thank Marriott Hotels for keeping this hotel open in light of the fact there are so few of us here now.
+We also thank Marriott Hotels for keeping this hotel open because there are so few of us here now.
 We are grateful today and every day.

 May your God, your Gods, your Higher Power, bless us all and keep us safe.